Skip to Main Content

 2. Usage statistics

-• Linking helps Randall Library keep accurate usage information - cost per use is a metric that the library uses to determine whether or not to keep or cut resources.
+• Linking helps UNCW Library keep accurate usage information - cost per use is a metric that the library uses to determine whether or not to keep or cut resources.
 If you download and share an article, we only track one usage, making the resource look under-used.
 Linking to library resources allows us to keep the resources that you and your students use the most.

 3. Rules